fjahr/cisa-research/full-agg.md

 - Works with schemes like Taproot Tweaking and MuSig
 - Two rounds like musig
 - Batch verifiable

+To be clear, just on a theoretical level there is not even a paper released that tackles these goals.
+But comparison, half-agg is already in a far better further developed in this regard.

 #### Common-input-ownership heuristic (assuming tx-wide aggregation)